 Scott was born in Stewart, B.C and raised in Prince George, B.C.
 He began playing baseball at the age of five.
-He was an outfielder and an infielder for Team British Columbia (BC) by 16, then went to Taft Junior College in Taft, California and then transferred to Clarke University in Dubuque, Iowa.
+He was an outfielder and an infielder for Team British Columbia (BC) by 16, then went to Clarke College in Taft, Calif.
 Scott was named to the Northern Illinois-Iowa Conference (NIIC) all conference team in his both junior and senior years (2000-2001).
 In his senior year, Scott was chosen as a member of the All-Region Baseball Team.
 After completing his college years, Scott spent two years as assistant baseball coach for first base and infielders.
 Currently, he is full time at Fieldhouse.

 Coaching is an opportunity for him to learn more about an athlete’s parents long-term baseball aspirations.

 “We meet with families and find long-term goals by helping them find the right placement whether it be at the university level or pro level.
 We look at the quality of the player versus ethnic background.”stated Scott.

 Under Scott’s training, athletes train and advance at Fieldhouse, in Burlington, ON.

 He advises players improve their work ethic and demeanor off the field.
 Scott believes having a good work ethic and attitude will translate the athlete’s potential being drafted into professional baseball.

 ‘As coaches we have high expectations for our players to succeed.
 By showing up to work hard, we can guide them to become the baseball players they want to be.”